 The ‘blue collar’ workers I speak to do identify with De Rubeis.
 “We grew up together.
 He’s not a bad guy.
 But he’s controlled by others,” fisherman Pasquale tells me.
 Angelo La Noce, a carpenter, agrees: “The problem is not so much Dino as the people around him.”

 While these locals do not analyse as closely as Nicolini, they share her sense that their elected mayor has become a puppet figure.

 But perhaps the most revealing piece of evidence comes from De Rubeis himself:

 “Very often the people choose a man to govern them, and then this man who should be able to govern peacefully finds himself caught up in situations where he is forced into compromises which mean that he cannot do his duty and honour the faith the people placed in him.”

 Is this an admission that his radical U-turn from opposition to support for government policy on Lampedusa is somehow connected to the events surrounding his arrest and trial?
 Or is it simply a general statement that it is impossible for a local leader to represent the interests of his people when the will of certain influential figures is against him?
 Either way it seems to summarise the deeper truth of Lampedusa’s woes.
 Behind a dramatic tableau of immigration crisis lies the faded scenery of local democracy eroded by the cold exercise of power.

 In the aftermath of revolution in North Africa an immigration crisis thrust the Italian island of Lampedusa into the international media spotlight.
 Eventually the situation was brought under control, but for some the question remained: who was really responsible for Lampedusa becoming Europe’s Island of Lost Souls?
-The TOAD’s investigation was from a visit to the island in May 2011.
+My investigation was from a visit to the island in May 2011, with photographer Eva Barton.